2,000,000 and counting.

 Check out this article on Product Hunt best practices.

 According to recently released App Store search ads data, conversion rates on search ads are averaging at 50% for both major and indie app developers.

 This translated to cost per install of 25 cents which works out to be 80% cheaper than ads on other platforms.

 You can sign up for the Apple App Store ads platform and start driving traffic with a $100 credit.

 In a recent study Incipia has analysed App Store descriptions to find out 19 keywords that you can safely ignore during the optimization process.

 The list features keywords like ipad, iphone, free, primary and second category names, and stop words like for, by, of, and etc.

-This information is very useful as you have only 50 characters for the title and 100 characters for the keyword field to use for keywords.
+This information is very useful when you jump into ASO, as you have only 50 characters for the title and 100 characters for the keyword field to use for keywords.